 The 23andMe Personal Genetic Service analyzes your DNA at specific points throughout your genome where single letters of the genetic sequence have been shown to differ among individuals.
 This process is called SNP genotyping, and is not well-suited for detecting most chromosomal abnormalities, such as Turner syndrome (45,X) and Klinefelter syndrome (47,XXY).

-The vast majority of 23andMe Carrier Status* and Genetic Health Risk* Reports are based solely on genes located in chromosomes 1-22 (not the sex chromosomes).
+The vast majority of 23andMe Carrier Status* and Health Predisposition* Reports are based solely on genes located in chromosomes 1-22 (not the sex chromosomes).
 Thus, these reports should not be impacted by any sex chromosome abnormality.

 However, our test does look at variants on the X chromosome for one of our Genetic Health Risk reports (G6PD Deficiency**) as well as for our Ancestry Composition Report.
 If you have questions about how your genetic condition will impact these reports for you, please reach out to our Customer Care team.